shlomif/shlomif-tech-diary/how-Bar-Refaeli-can-avoid-appearing-self-centred.md

-As you may know, my mobile phone number, my E-mail (which has become a disaster area recently so I'd recommend you avoid it for now), my instant messaging credentials, my Reddit, Twitter, Gooogle+ account, etc. are publicly mentioned on my home site, people contact me very rarely.
+As you may know, my mobile phone number, my E-mail (which has become a disaster area recently so I'd recommend you avoid it for now), my instant messaging credentials, my Reddit, Twitter, Google+ account, etc. are publicly mentioned on my home site, people contact me very rarely.

 Why?
 Because I don't want any random riff-raff to bother me.
 When someone